idealo/image-super-resolution/README.md

 <img src="figures/butterfly.png">

 The goal of this project is to upscale low resolution images (currently only x2 scaling).
-To achieve this we used the CNN Residual Dense Network described in [Enhanced Deep Residual Networks for Single Image Super-Resolution](https://arxiv.org/abs/1802.08797) (Zhang et al. 2018).
+To achieve this we used the CNN Residual Dense Network described in [Residual Dense Network for Image Super-Resolution](https://arxiv.org/abs/1802.08797) (Zhang et al. 2018).

 We wrote a Keras implementation of the network and set up a Docker image to carry training and testing.
 You can train either locally or on the cloud with AWS and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) with only a few commands.